Recordings/Discussions

 Personal Life

 In 1953 Byron Janis married June Dickinson Wright (sister of Clarissa Dickson Wright), by whom he had a son, Stefan; they were divorced in 1965.
 1966 he married the painter Maria Veronica Cooper, the daughter of the movie star Gary Cooper.
-They reside in New York City.
+They resided in New York City.
+He died at a hospital in Manhattan, New York, on March 14, 2024, at the age of 95.

 "Byron Janis [was] dazzling.
 The most exalting pianist of our age.
 If there is a pianist that merits being called a 'magician,' it is surely Byron Janis." - Pierre Petit, Le Figaro